MARTIMM/gtk-v3/README.md

 # Issues

 There are always some problems!
-If you find one please help by filing an issue at [my github project](https://github.com/MARTIMM/gtk-v3/issues)
+If you find one please help by filing an issue at [my github project](https://github.com/MARTIMM/gtk-v3/issues).

 # Documentation

 Documentation is generated with
 `pod-render.pl6 --pdf --style=pod6 --g=github.com/MARTIMM/gtk-v3 lib`

+# Attribution
+* The inventors of Perl6 of course and the writers of the documentation which help me out every time again and again.
+* The builders of the GTK+ library and the documentation.
+* Other helpful modules for their insight and use.

 [//]: # (---- [refs] ----------------------------------------------------------)
 [release]: https://github.com/MARTIMM/gtk-glade/blob/master/doc/CHANGES.md